 According to data from the National Student Clearinghouse Research Center, “Fall 2021 enrollment numbers show no signs of recovery from last year’s declines.
 Undergraduate enrollment is down 3.2 percent from a year ago.
 Undergraduate student numbers have now fallen by 6.5 percent as a total from two years ago.”

-Furthermore, many students have started to explore alternatives to the traditional college education, instead opting for online learning platforms like Coursera and Skillshare where they can get the knowledge and the skills they need from home and at a fraction of the price.
+Furthermore, many students have started to explore alternatives to the traditional college education, instead opting for online courses websites like Coursera, Udemy, Udacity, LinkedIn Learning, and Skillshare where they can get the knowledge and the skills they need from home and at a fraction of the price.

 From mid-March to November 2020, the online learning platform Coursera reported seeing an over 300% increase in enrollments.
 And eLearning’s growth is expected to accelerate even more in the coming years.